+We perform our annual test for goodwill as of January 31 of each year.
 The process of evaluating the potential impairment of goodwill is subjective and requires significant judgment at many points during the analysis.
 The evaluation consists of either using a qualitative approach to determine whether it is more likely than not that the fair value of the assets is less than their respective carrying values or a quantitative impairment test, if necessary.
 In performing a qualitative evaluation, we consider many factors in evaluating whether the carrying value of goodwill may not be recoverable, including declines in our stock price and market capitalization in relation to our book value and macroeconomic conditions affecting our business.
-In performing a quantitative evaluation, to estimate the fair value of a reporting unit for the purposes of our annual or periodic analyses, we make estimates and judgments about the future cash flows of that reporting unit.
+In performing a quantitative evaluation, our first step in the goodwill impairment review is to compare the fair value of the wholesale operations reporting unit to our carrying value.
+If the fair value of the reporting unit exceeds our carrying value, goodwill is not impaired and no further testing is required.
+To estimate the fair value of a reporting unit for the purposes of our annual or periodic analyses, we make estimates and judgments about the future cash flows of that reporting unit.
 Although our cash flow forecasts are based on assumptions that are consistent with our plans and estimates we are using to manage the underlying businesses, there is significant exercise of judgment involved in determining the cash flows attributable to a reporting unit over its estimated remaining useful life.
 In addition, we make certain judgments about allocating shared assets to the estimated balance sheets of our reporting units.
 We also consider our and our competitor's market capitalization on the date we perform the analysis.
 Changes in judgment on these assumptions and estimates could result in a goodwill impairment charge.